univention/univention-portal/notifications-api/README.md

 from an application like OX or NextCloud or an administrative user to the portal frontend for live display.

+## Running the API locally

+TODO: How am I expected to run this?

+TODO: What's needed to get the DB set up?

 ## Using the API for HTTP requests

 go to 0.0.0.0/docs